Micralign: Contact aligners

 In the 1960s, the most common way to hold the mask during the exposure processes was to use a contact aligner.
 As the name implies, the purpose of this device was to precisely align the mask between each patterning step, and once aligned, hold the mask directly on the surface of the wafer.
 The reason for holding the mask on the wafer was that at the scale of the lines being drawn, diffraction of the light around the edges of the lines on the mask would blur the image if there was any distance between the mask and the wafer.

 There were significant problems with the contact-mask concept.
 One of the most annoying was that any dust that reached the aligner's interior might stick to the mask and would be imaged on subsequent wafers as if it were part of the pattern.
 Equally annoying was that uncured photoresist would stick to the mask, and when the mask was lifted, it would pull off the top surface from the wafer, destroying that wafer and once again adding spurious images on the mask.
 Any one error might not be an issue because only the ICs in that location will be affected, but eventually, enough errors will be picked up that the mask is no longer useful.

 As a result of issues like these, masks generally lasted only a dozen times before having to be replaced.
 To supply the required number of masks, copies of the original mask were repeatedly printed using conventional silver halide photography on photographic stock, which was then used in the machine.
-The thermal stability of these masks during the exposure to bright light caused distortions, which were not a concern in the early days but became an issue as feature sizes continued to shrink.
+The thermal stability of these masks during exposure to bright light caused distortions, which were not a concern in the early days but became an issue as feature sizes continued to shrink.
 This forced a move from film to glass masks, further increasing costs.

 Because any particular wafer could be damaged at any given masking step, the chance that any one wafer would make it through to production without damage was a function of the number of steps.
 This limited the complexity of the IC designs in spite of the designers being able to make use of many more layers.
 Microprocessors, in particular, were complex multi-layer designs that had extremely low yield, with perhaps 1 in 10 of the patterns on a wafer delivering a working chip.